Chindits: Operation Longcloth

 The original intent had been to use the Chindits as a part of a larger offensive.
 When this offensive was cancelled, Wingate convinced General Wavell to send the Chindits into Burma anyway.
 Accordingly, on 8 February 1943, Operation Longcloth commenced and 3,000 Chindits, Wingate with them, began their march into Burma.

-The Chindits crossed the Chindwin River on 13 February and faced the first Japanese troops two days later.
-Two columns marched to the south and received their air supply drops in broad daylight to create an impression that they were the main attack.
-They even had a man impersonating a British general along with them.
-The RAF mounted air attacks on Japanese targets to support the deception.
-These columns were to swing east at the beginning of March and attack the main north-south railway in areas south of the main force.
-One column successfully carried out demolitions along the railway, but the other column was ambushed.
-Half of the ambushed column returned to India.
+The Chindits crossed the Chindwin River on 13 February, and faced their first Japanese troops two days later.
+Two columns marched to the south, and received their air supply drops in broad daylight, to create an impression that they were to mount the main attack; reinforcing their unit's apparent threat with a man impersonating a British general.
+The Royal Air Force mounted aerial attacks on Japanese targets, to support this deception.
+These columns were to swing east at the beginning of March, to attack the main north-south railway, in areas south of the main force.
+One column successfully carried out demolitions along the railway, though the other was ambushed, losing half of its personnel, and returning to India.

-Five other columns proceeded eastward.
-Two, those of Michael Calvert and Bernard Fergusson, proceeded towards the main north-south railway in Burma.
-On 4 March, Calvert's column reached the valley and demolished the railway in 70 places.
-Fergusson arrived two days later to do the same.
-Despite these successes, however, the railway was only temporarily disabled, and resumed operation shortly afterwards.
+Five further columns proceeded eastward.
+Two (those of Michael Calvert and Bernard Fergusson) proceeded towards the main north-south railway in Burma.
+On 4 March, Calvert's column reached the valley, and demolished the railway in 70 places.
+Fergusson arrived two days later, doing much the same.
+Despite these successes, however, the railway was only temporarily disabled, and resumed operation shortly afterward.